Investigative audit of Oklahoma Turnpike Authority requested by state AG

 “Such a blatant disregard for openness and transparency suggests to me a willingness to engage in any manner of unlawful conduct,” he wrote.

-A spokesman for Byrd said she received Drummond's letter.
+A spokesman for Byrd said she received Drummond's request.
 The Turnpike Authority did not immediately respond to a request for comment.

-The investigative audit will go beyond annual audits of the Turnpike Authority's financial statements, which are required by law and conducted by independent certified public accountants.
+The investigative audit will go beyond the annual audits of the Turnpike Authority's financial statements that are required by law and conducted by independent certified public accountants.

 Gov. Kevin Stitt has praised the turnpike expansion plan.